Protesters gather at Brooklyn Center police station hours after ex-officer is charged in the death of Daunte Wright - KTVZ

 For the fourth night in a row, protesters gathered at the Brooklyn Center police station to demonstrate over the killing of 20-year-old Daunte Wright, a Black man, during a traffic stop in the Minneapolis suburb, hours after former police officer Kim Potter was arrested and charged in his death.

-A firework was seen going off and police fired flash bombs as the curfew got closer.
-Officers declared the gathering an unlawful assembly late Wednesday about an hour before curfew.
+A firework was seen going off and police fired flash bombs Wednesday night as a curfew got closer.
+Officers declared the gathering an unlawful assembly late Wednesday, about an hour before curfew.

 The curfew in Brooklyn Center was from 10 p.m. and 6 a.m.
 CT, Mayor Mike Elliott said Wednesday during a news conference.
 Surrounding cities have also enacted curfews, but Minneapolis and St. Paul have not, according to their respective websites.

-More than 3,000 Minnesota National Guard members have now been activated in the Twin Cities area, according to a tweet from Operation Safety Net (OSN).
+More than 3,000 Minnesota National Guard members have now been activated in the Twin Cities area, according to a tweet from Operation Safety Net.

-Protests, some violent, have taken place each night in and around Brooklyn Center.
-OSN tweeted 79 people were arrested Tuesday night.
+Wright’s death on Sunday has roiled a metropolitan area scarred by other police-involved deaths and reignited national conversations about policing and the use of force.

-Wright’s family had called for charges against the officer Fencing and barricades are in place around Potter’s home, where two police officers and two police vehicles were seen in her driveway Wednesday.
+Earlier this week, then-Police Chief Tim Gannon said Wright’s death appeared to be the result of Potter mistaking her gun for her Taser as Wright resisted arrest.

-“I share our community’s anger and sadness and shock,” Elliott said.
-“My message to all who are demanding justice for (Daunte Wright) and for his family is this: Your voices have been heard, now the eyes of the world are watching Brooklyn Center and I urge you to protest peacefully and without violence.”
+But Imran Ali, a prosecutor in Orput’s office, has said prosecutors intend “to prove that Officer Potter abrogated her responsibility to protect the public when she used her firearm rather than her Taser.”

-As a result of the unrest, acting City Manager Reggie Edwards announced the formation of the Brooklyn Center Community Crisis Team.
-The team includes nine members representing the business, faith, education and nonprofit communities of the city as well as the city government.
+“Her action caused the unlawful killing of Mr. Wright and she must be held accountable,” Ali said in a news release.

-Potter, who resigned as a Brooklyn Center police officer this week, was arrested and charged with second-degree manslaughter.
-Washington County Attorney Pete Orput said.
-The Hennepin County Medical Examiner’s Office determined Wright died of a gunshot wound and the death was a homicide.
+Potter, who resigned as a Brooklyn Center police officer this week, was arrested and charged Wednesday with second-degree manslaughter, Washington County Attorney Pete Orput said.
+The Hennepin County Medical Examiner’s Office determined Wright died of a gunshot wound and that his death was a homicide.

 Potter was arrested late Wednesday morning by agents with the Minnesota Bureau of Criminal Apprehension, the bureau said.
 She was booked into the Hennepin County Jail, online records show.